Becky-ip/Deep-Learning-HW/README.md

 ## Train model
 Run test_model.py
 ## Test model
-Download network.model and acc_list from Cloud in this file and run test_model.py to obtain model result and visualization.
+Download network.model and acc_list from Cloud and put them in this file.
+Run test_model.py to obtain model result and visualization.